 Work order modules built into the software allow for comprehensive start-to-finish job tracking.
 As part of that process, leadership can leave specific safety instructions and checkpoints within the work order.
 These checkpoints can require a specific action or acknowledgment by the employee.
 Checkpoints can include things like a signature, a photo upload, or checking off step-by-step instructions.
 Such digital assistance plays two roles: reinforcing safe procedures and providing helpful nudges and on-the-job training.

-Honestly, some techs are just better at certain jobs than others, and that is a hard truth.
 At some point, that variation in skill goes beyond a proficiency issue.
 It becomes a project safety issue as well.
 Remembering exactly which techs are capable of performing which tasks, the software provides a place to store valuable nuggets of information.

 Schedulers and leadership can create custom profiles for each technician.
 These profiles track what types of tasks they can tackle and any professional certifications or licenses they may hold.
 Armed with those insights, schedulers can keep techs safer by only assigning them tasks they are equipped to handle.
-When the right team is assigned, projects can run smoothly and safely.

 There are many reasons why field service companies in industries like utilities, construction, and home services turn to EnSight+ for field service management software.
 One of the most significant is that our solution can keep projects (and employees) safer.
 Our robust software includes modules for asset and inventory management, work order management, scheduling, routing and dispatch, time and expense management, and more.